-Teachers will receive a letter from NCTL notifying them of any allegations within three working days of NCTL's receipt of the referral.
+Upon receiving a referral, the NCTL will decide whether to undertake an investigation or to discontinue the case and take no further action.
+Once this initial decision has been made, the teacher will be informed in writing, notifying them of the allegations if the NCTL has decided to conduct an investigation.
 The letter will contain all of the information received to date and will invite the teacher to respond to the allegations within four weeks.